titusfortner/address_book_tests/README.md

 ## Copyright

-TODO: Add License and Copyright if desired
+Copyright (c) 2017 Titus Fortner
+See LICENSE.txt for details

 ## Support

-If you have any problems with the files created by Watir Install, [raise an issue](https://github.com/titusfortner/watir_install/issues/new), for any questions, contact [@titusfortner](http://watirtighttesting.com) or ask a question in the #watir channel on [Selenium Slack](http://seleniumhq.herokuapp.com/)
+If you have any problems with the files created by Watir Install, [raise an issue](https://github.com/titusfortner/watir_install/issues/new), for any questions, contact [@titusfortner](http://watirtight.com) or ask a question in the #watir channel on [Selenium Slack](http://seleniumhq.herokuapp.com/)